kalaondr/node-slate-test/source/includes/trip-api.md

 # Entities

-Below is a documentation of all object entities returned by Daytrip API endpoints.
+Below is a documentation of all object entities returned by the Daytrip API endpoints.

 ## TripOption